pvl/blog4/content/blog/A Simple Honcho Primer.md

 session.create_message(is_user=False, content=ai_response)
 ```

 But what about vectorDBs?
 Don't worry, Honcho has you covered there too.
-You can embed data and store them as `documents` in per-user vector DBs called `collections`.
+You can embed data and store them as `documents` in per-user vector DBs called `collections`:

 ```python
 collection.create_document(content="The user is interested in AI")
 ```

 Using Honcho as a storage mechanism allows you to **retrieve** rich insights via the user profiles it's building and managing on the backend.
-Your application's LLM can access them via the *[[Introducing Honcho's Dialectic API|dialectic]]* API.
+Your application's LLM can access [[Loose theory of mind imputations are superior to verbatim response predictions|theory-of-mind]] inference over those profiles via the *[[Introducing Honcho's Dialectic API|dialectic]]* API.

-It's simple: just query in natural language using the `session.chat()` method.
+It's simple: just query in natural language using the `session.chat()` method:

 ```python
 session.chat("What are the user's interests?")
 ```

-There are a [[Introducing Honcho's Dialectic API#How It Works|ton of ways]] to use this, and the current product only scratches the surface[^3].
+There are a [[Introducing Honcho's Dialectic API#How It Works|ton of ways]] to use Honcho, this primer only scratches the surface[^3].

 ## What's Next for Honcho?
 ^ca46d7